ether/ep_list_pads/README.md

 ep_list_pads
 ===========

-Plugin for etherpad lite for admins to list pads.
-The route is `admin/pads`
+Plugin for etherpad lite for admins to list pads on the index page